On the existence of universal families of marked irreducible holomorphic symplectic manifolds: Abstract

 \section{Abstract}

-We prove the existence of a universal family over every component of the moduli space of marked irreducible holomorphic symplectic manifolds.
+We prove the existence of a global family with natural universal properties over every component of the moduli space of marked irreducible holomorphic symplectic manifolds.
 The analogous result follows for the Teichm\"{u}ller spaces.